sethcooper/UserCode/HSCP2011/ToyMC/bin/readme.txt

 will create output root files which contain the RooDataSets needed to do the analysis, along with some plots.
 The preselection is also applied at this step.
 Each signal model has two input files, one for the tight and one for the loose RPC trigger regimes in 2011.
-The data files from the output of the condor jobs should be combined into a single data file using the binary mergeHSCParticlePlotsRooDataSets.cpp.
+The data files (NOT signal sample files) from the output of the condor jobs should be combined into a single data file using the binary mergeHSCParticlePlotsRooDataSets.cpp.
 Edit this file with the appropriate input file names, recompile, and then run it from the command line (mergeHSCParticlePlotsRooDataSets).
-Inputs:
-EDM skim files from data and signal (2 for each signal model) Outputs: root files containing the RooDataSets and plots
+Inputs: EDM skim files from data and signal (2 for each signal model)
+Outputs: root files containing the RooDataSets and plots

 * This is a file that contains information for each model/mass, such as the standard analysis counting experiment Pt/Ias cuts and the location of the signal files.
 Groups of signals (such as